RagingMonkeyMan/GearSwap/README.md

 10.)
 Optional: Obtain Init file (Goes in Windower\Script folder) from:
     https://www.dropbox.com/sh/20vy32liub3glxz/AAAiIVHAasFdwCK1SZdZz7d_a?dl=0
-	and place it in your Windower\Scripts folder (Rename and keep your original just in case) I also run many unofficial addons, most of which can be found: https://www.dropbox.com/sh/8l6m0lfpgw59ycc/AABZn4T7gVphpX77wetsAx45a?dl=0
+	and place it in your Windower\Scripts folder (Rename and keep your original just in case) I also run many unofficial addons, most of which can be found at: https://www.dropbox.com/sh/8l6m0lfpgw59ycc/AABZn4T7gVphpX77wetsAx45a?dl=0

 11.)
 Optional: For full functionality my gearswap and init files do depend on a few other addons that can